OpenTicketsCollective/OpenTickets/README.md

 Installation
 `TBD`

-To start the backend server and the frontend connection you need to do these uvicorn backend:app --host 127.0.0.1 --port 5000 --reload
+To start the backend server and the frontend connection you need to do these: uvicorn backend:app --host 127.0.0.1 --port 5000 --reload

 paste this in your browser to test the backend server functionality: